-ALPINE RESPONSIBILITY CODE

-THERE ARE ELEMENTS OF RISK THAT COMMON SENSE AND PERSONAL AWARENESS CAN HELP REDUCE.
-REGARDLESS OF HOW YOU DECIDE TO USE THE SLOPES, ALWAYS SHOW COURTESY TO OTHERS.
-PLEASE ADHERE TO THE CODE LISTED BELOW AND SHARE WITH OTHERS THE RESPONSIBILITY FOR A SAFE OUTDOOR EXPERIENCE.

-- Always stay in control.
-You must be able to stop, or avoid other people or objects. - People ahead of you have the right-of-way.
-It is your responsibility to avoid them. - Do not stop where you obstruct a trail or are not visible from - Before starting downhill or merging onto a trail, look uphill and yield to others. - If you are involved in or witness a collision or accident, you must remain at the scene and identify yourself to the Ski Patrol.
+ALPINE RESPONSIBILITY CODE THERE ARE ELEMENTS OF RISK THAT COMMON SENSE AND PERSONAL AWARENESS CAN HELP REDUCE.
+REGARDLESS OF HOW YOU DECIDE TO USE The Slopes, Always show courtesy to others.
+Please adhere to the Code Listed Below and Share with others the responsibility for a Safe outdoor experience.
+Always stay in control.
+You G Always use proper devices must be able to stop, or avoid G to help prevent runaway other people or objects.
+2 People ahead of you have the 7 Observe and obey all posted right-of-way.
+It is your responsion is signs and warnings.
+3 Do not stop where you obstruct 6 Keep off closed trails and a trail or are not visible from 6 closed areas. above.
+Before starting downhill or two must not use lifts or terrain merging onto a trail, look up- if your ability is impaired thill and yield to others.
+5 If you are involved in or witness 10 You must have sufficient a collision or accident, you must have sufficient remain at the scene and identity knowledge to safely load, ride yourself to the Ski Patrol. ask the lift attendant.
+Know the Code - Be Safety Conscious It is Your Responsibility 4 Skier Responsibility Code GENBRIDGE